-Pushbuttons - The four pushbuttons let you return to favorite stations.
-To set the pushbuttons for up to fourteen favorite stations (7 AM and 7 FM):
+PUSHBUTTONS: The four numbered pushbuttons let you return to your favorite stations.
+You can set up to 14 stations (seven AM and seven FM).

-- Tune in the desired station. - 2.
-Press the SET button.
-"SET" appears in the display momentarily. - Within 5 seconds, press one of the four pushbuttons to store the station.
-Whenever you press that button, the preset station will return.
+- 1. Tune in the desired station. - Press SET.
+(SET will appear on the display.) - Press one of the four pushbuttons, within five seconds, to store the station.
+Whenever you press that numbered button, the station you set will return. - 4.
+Repeat the steps for each pushbutton.